As the thermostat inches up to springtime temperatures and the snow disappears, you might be wondering if it’s really still winter.

 Is it bad if trees start budding when it’s technically still winter?

-Everything You Want to Know about Trees Budding in Winter
+Everything You Want To Know About Trees Budding In Winter

-Early blooming can be extremely stressful for trees, especially if temperatures are mild one day then plunge the next.
+Early blooming can be stressful for trees, especially if temperatures are mild one day then plunge the next.
 When this happens, new growth is shocked by the sudden freeze and could be damaged.

-Fruit and flower buds are especially vulnerable.
+Flower buds are especially vulnerable.
 If they’re hit by cold temperatures after flowering, they may not be able to bloom again later in the year because they’ve already exerted their energy.

 If the temperature doesn’t drop again, your tree's growth should be okay!
 Though, be on the lookout for pests that skated through winter without cold weather killing them off.
 Give your tree a full inspection for early pest symptoms.